mrousavy/react-native-vision-camera/START_CRASH_FINDINGS.md

 ```

 The fourth test is closer to the production code in #3773.
 It keeps both photo and video outputs attached as `[photoOutput, videoOutput]`, recreates the video output by toggling `enableAudio`, toggles `photoHDR` plus HDR video dynamic range when supported, applies zoom targets across the virtual-device zoom range from `onStarted`, and immediately restarts from `onStopped`.

+The fifth test targets the active recording teardown boundary more directly.
+It keeps the Skia/filter-preview path attached, starts a real recorder, recreates the video output by toggling `enableAudio` while that recorder is still active, waits for `onSessionConfigSelected` from the reconfiguration, then stops the old recorder and restarts the camera from `onStopped`.

 A crash on CI should appear as an iOS Harness process failure rather than a normal assertion failure.